 Phase 6: Presentation

-The final product of the entire value engineering exercise is a final formal presentation that clearly outlines the team’s recommendations.
-The team presents their findings to key project decision-makers and attempts to convince them the suggested ideas are worth implementing.
-Beyond merely gaining financial support, value engineering exercises can be valuable opportunities for project participants to view projects from a new perspective.
+The final product of the value engineering exercise is a formal presentation.
+This presentation should clearly outlines the team’s recommendations.
+The team presents their findings to key project decision-makers, convincing them the suggested ideas are worth implementing.
+Value engineering exercises can be valuable opportunities for project participants to view projects from a new perspective.

 Benefits of Value Engineering